 Columbia Engineering Masters in Financial Engineering

-The FE Program at Columbia exemplifies a premier avenue for financial engineering education.
-Delivering immersive full-time training, the program empowers students with the application of engineering methodologies and quantitative techniques in finance.
+The FE Program at Columbia exemplifies a premier avenue for financial engineering and financial technology education.
+Delivering immersive full-time training, the program empowers students with the application of engineering methodologies and quantitative techniques in finance and Fin Tech.
 Guided by a distinguished faculty comprising experts and industry veterans, the program fosters a skill set primed for success in various financial roles.
-Moreover, the program embraces the evolving landscape of finance by incorporating machine learning and AI.
-This integration underscores graduates' adaptability, equipping them not only with a profound grasp of financial theories but also with the practical proficiency to harness cutting-edge technologies.
-Armed with these insights, graduates emerge ready to design robust strategies, harness data-driven insights, and navigate the intricacies of modern financial markets.
+Moreover, the program embraces the evolving landscape of finance by incorporating machine learning, AI, and cutting-edge Fin Tech solutions.
+This integration underscores graduates' adaptability, equipping them not only with a profound grasp of financial theories but also with the practical proficiency to harness the latest financial technology.
+Armed with these insights, graduates emerge ready to design robust strategies, harness data-driven insights, and navigate the intricacies of modern financial markets using the power of financial technology.

 The Master of Science in Financial Engineering program is STEM-certified and eligible for F-1 STEM OPT extension.